mikeperry-tor/vanguards/README_SECURITY.md

 To attempt to conceal the fact that you are using OnionBalance, you want your OnionBalance service to produce descriptors with similar numbers of introduction points as normal services.
 Normal services typically have between 3 and 7 introduction points.
-This means you should set the **MAX_INTRO_POINTS** OnionBalance setting to 7, and also set **DISTINCT_DESCRIPTORS=False**, to prevent it from generating multiple descriptors.
+This means you should set the OnionBalance setting **MAX_INTRO_POINTS=7**, and also set **DISTINCT_DESCRIPTORS=False**, to prevent it from generating multiple descriptors.

-To keep your layer2 and layer3 vanguards in sync, copy the vanguards state file from your OnionBalance Management Server to each of your Backend Instances, via tor+scp or some other secure mechanism.
-This should be done once per hour (crontab is a good way to do this).
+To keep your layer2 and layer3 vanguards in sync between your OnionBalance Management Server and the backend instances, first run vanguards on your Management Server.

+Then, once per hour, copy the vanguards state file from your OnionBalance Management Server to each of your Backend Instances, via tor+scp or some other secure mechanism.
+(The UNIX crontab program is a good way to do this copy hourly).

-When they get this statefile (let's call it **mgmt-vanguards.state**), each of your Backend Instances should run
+When each Backend Instance gets this copied statefile (let's call it **mgmt-vanguards.state**), it should run
 ```
   ./src/vanguards.py --one_shot_vanguards --state mgmt-vanguards.state
 ```

 This will cause the Backend Instance to update its tor settings with the same layer2 and layer3 guard information as on the management side.
 It does not matter if your Backend Instances cannot write to their torrc files.
 The settings will still be updated.

 Then, to benefit from the other defenses, each Backend Instance should run a separate vanguards process with a different state file, but with vanguards